Which statement accurately describes glycolysis? | Channels for Pearson+

 1

-Recognize that glycolysis is an anaerobic process, meaning it does not require oxygen to proceed.

-Identify that glycolysis involves the breakdown of one molecule of glucose (C₆H₁₂O₆) into two molecules of pyruvate (C₃H₄O₃).

-Note that during glycolysis, a net gain of two ATP molecules and two NADH molecules is produced.
+Identify that during glycolysis, a net gain of 2 ATP molecules and 2 NADH molecules are produced from one molecule of glucose.

+Note that glycolysis does not produce carbon dioxide as a byproduct; carbon dioxide is produced in later stages of cellular respiration, such as the Krebs cycle.

-Clarify that glycolysis is distinct from gluconeogenesis, which is the synthesis of glucose from non-carbohydrate precursors, and from the conversion of pyruvate into acetyl-CoA, which occurs in the mitochondria.
+Clarify that the conversion of pyruvate into acetyl-CoA is a separate process that occurs after glycolysis, during the transition to the Krebs cycle in aerobic respiration.

 Watch next